smasongarrison/syllabi/docs/0203_testing.md

 ### Assignment Dates

-- Assignment 1: Friday, `r advdate(mon, 7, assignment="f")`: Set 1 and Critique of an online test.
+- Assignment 1: Friday, 03/12: Set 1 and Critique of an online test.

-- Assignment 2: Friday, `r advdate(mon, 13, assignment="f")`: Set 2 and Critique of a testing-related popular media article.
+- Assignment 2: Friday, 04/23: Set 2 and Critique of a testing-related popular media article.

-- Assignment 3: Friday, `r advdate(mon, 15, assignment="f")`: Set 3 and Critique of a testing-related YouTube video.
+- Assignment 3: Friday, 05/07: Set 3 and Critique of a testing-related YouTube video.